-- volunteer: every NPC chapter is dedicated to philanthropy work. if you have not volunteered in HS, now is the time to start! serve at your local animal shelter, food bank, senior center, library or any other worthwhile organization in your community.
+- Volunteer: Every NPC chapter is dedicated to philanthropy work.
+If you have not volunteered in HS, now is the time to start!
+Serve at your local animal shelter, food bank, senior center, library or any other worthwhile charity in your community.

-- practice your conversation skills: the key to recruitment success is the ability to connect with other girls and project your personality in an appealing way. practice making small talk, review PNM questions to ask during rounds, establish your ‘personal story’ and have your talking points organized in your mind. you need to be prepared, but not too ‘rehearsed’. prep like you would for a big job interview. never go in cold.
+- Practice your conversation skills: The key to recruitment success is the ability to connect with other girls and project your personality in an appealing way.
+Practice making small talk, review PNM questions to ask during rounds, establish your ‘personal story’ and have your talking points organized in your mind.
+You need to be prepared, but not too ‘rehearsed’.
+Prep like you would for a big job interview.
+Never go into recruitment cold.

-- stay on top of your paperwork: be a timely PNM with no hassles or problems. get your application in on time. include a fabulous photo. be neat and organized. double check your forms. make sure your recommendation letters are mailed on time. have your legacy status included if it applies. project a polished and low maintenance image from the beginning. don’t ask for special favors and cause headaches for the panhellenic council organizing rush. you do not want to be the “problem PNM” going into rounds.
+- Stay on top of your paperwork: Be a timely PNM with no hassles or problems.
+Get your application in on time. include a fabulous photo.
+Be neat and organized.
+Double check your forms. make sure your recommendation letters are mailed on time.
+Have your legacy status included if it applies.
+Project a polished and low maintenance image from the beginning.
+Don’t ask for special favors and cause headaches for the panhellenic council.
+You do not want to be the “problem PNM” going into rounds.

-- get to know your campus greeks: in addition to all the summer activites listed above, if you don’t rush until the spring, let the first semester be your learning lab! you have the added benefit of seeing what each chapter is like “in action” before you join. keep an eye on their events, presence on campus, reputation, image, friendliness, etc. reach out and meet some greeks in your classes, attend a few parties, participate in a fundraiser. all of these things give you an inside look at what membership will be like in those organizations. keep your eyes and ears open fall semester and then make your own evaluation of where you fit in. befriending greeks the first semester will help you greatly in the spring.
+- Get to know your campus greeks: In addition to all the summer activites listed above, if you don’t rush until the spring, let the first semester be your learning lab!
+You have the added benefit of seeing what each chapter is like “in action” before you join.
+Keep an eye on their events, presence on campus, reputation, image, friendliness, etc. Reach out and meet some greeks in your classes, attend a few parties and participate in a fundraiser.
+All of these things give you an inside look at what membership will be like in those organizations.
+Keep your eyes and ears open fall semester and then make your own evaluation of where you fit in.
+Befriending greeks the first semester will help you greatly in the spring.

-- keep your reputation sterling: it’s tempting to cut loose and go crazy your first semester away from home. don’t do it! you do not want to be the drunken, party hound, loose woman with a bad reputation going into recruitment. despite the hollywood stereotypes, most chapters do not want girls-gone-wild sisters in their chapter. drinking to excess, taking drugs, cat fighting with other girls, sleeping around, dancing on tables and making a spectacle of yourself is NOT the way into greek life. chapters will not pledge a girl who is a known problem. keep your reputation in tip top shape.
+- Keep your reputation sterling: It’s tempting to cut loose and go crazy your first semester away from home.
+Don’t do it!
+You do not want to be the drunken, party hound, loose woman with a bad reputation going into recruitment.
+Despite the hollywood stereotypes, most chapters do not want girls-gone-wild sisters in their chapter.
+Drinking to excess, taking drugs, cat fighting with other girls, sleeping around, dancing on tables and making a spectacle of yourself is NOT the way into greek life.
+Chapters will not pledge a girl who is a known standards problem.
+Keep your reputation in tip top shape.